moham-p/dev/docs/spring/Method-Level Authorization in Spring Security.md

 }
 ```

 The `SecurityFilterChain` bean is responsible for defining how requests are secured.
 We start by disabling CSRF protection for simplicity (note that in production, you should consider enabling it for non-API requests).
-The authorization rules are straightforward: any request to `/public/**` is allowed without authentication, while `/admin/api/**` is restricted to users with the `ADMIN` role.
-Similarly, `/api/**` endpoints require the `USER` role, and all other requests must be authenticated.
+Spring evaluates the matchers in the order they are defined in the authorizeHttpRequests block, **stopping at the first match**.
+This means that if multiple matchers overlap or are too generic, the earlier ones will take precedence, potentially overriding more restrictive rules.

 This layered approach to authorization allows us to provide clear boundaries for different types of users within our application, ensuring that each user only has access to the features they need.

 ```java
 @Bean